 I am aware that for myself, my rituals feel good to me (lighting candles, thanking unseen helpers, holding my crystals in my hands), but not everyone has a call to have the same rituals as I have.
 And that’s okay because we all have the right to believe in what helps us feel good.
 Maybe we also have more rituals then we previously thought of - my coffee and 30 minutes of quiet coffee time for me in the morning, is definitely high on my list!
 My little ritual of mindfulness.

 What are some of your most loved rituals?
 What helps bring you to a state of mindfulness?

-Let me know at Passionate Manifestations - our private Facebook Group!
+Let me know at Passionate Soulpreneur - our private Facebook Group for heart-based entrepreneurs!